 Valentines day is THE time of year for romance and is the most popular time of year for marriage proposals…

-It’s also a popular date for a weddings with February 14th having 70% more weddings than the surrounding dates.
+It’s also a popular date for a wedding with February 14th having 70% more weddings than the surrounding dates

 Traditionally men do the proposing, but in the UK a girl can propose to her other half on a leap year.
 In 1936 ‘Golden Valentine Telegrams’ were issued by the Post Office and thousands were delivered from girls proposing to their men…I’ve read that in Ireland this continues to ‘If she proposes in a leap year, he has to accept’